AbdoTaleb/drone-/README.md

 L == land

 W == press ones and the drone will move one meter to the front twics for two meters and so on.

-S == move one meter back
+S == press ones and the drone will move one meter back twics for two meters and so on.

-D == move one meter to the right
+D == press ones and the drone will move one meter to the right twics for two meters and so on.

-A == move one meter to the left
+A == press ones and the drone will move one meter to the left twics for two meters and so on.

-U == move up
+U == press ones and the drone will move one meter up twics for two meters and so on.

-N == move down
+N == press ones and the drone will move one meter down twics for two meters and so on.

 Q == make rotation to the left